Best SIEM Tools List

 IBM Security QRadar

 QRadar SIEM is available both on-premises and in cloud environments.
-SOC teams can connect a whole network of configured devices, apps, workstations, and servers to collect log data.
+SOC teams can connect a network of configured devices, apps, workstations, and servers to collect log data.
 It also helps to ensure accurate threat detection and run prioritization.

 The software ingests and correlates data from endpoints, clouds, networks, and users against the latest threat intel feeds.
 Advanced security analytics helps to track down threats at every stage of the kill chain.